turris-cz/user-docs/docs/basics/apps/openvpn-server/openvpn.md

 ### 1. Download the OpenVPN package

-Log into the Foris user interface and go to the _Updater_ tab.
+Log into the reForis user interface and go to the _Updater_ tab.
 Check the box next to _OpenVPN_.
 Then press _Save changes_.

 ![OpenVPN section in Updated](updater.png)